What is a cross-border project in the field of renewable energy?

-The second call for projects looking to obtain the CB RES status is open from the 10 January 2023 and closes on the 03 May 2023 5 pm CET.
+The third call for projects looking to obtain the CB RES status is open from the 07 November 2023 and closes on the 06 February 2024 5 pm CET (Brussels time).

 Promoters of candidate projects for the CB RES status can participate in the call by submitting an application via the dedicated CB RES submission platform.

 Project promoters should ensure that they have an EU LOGIN account in order to apply via the CB RES submission platform.
 To create an account in EU LOGIN, you need to provide basics information and have a valid email address.
 Please follow these instructions to create your EU LOGIN.

 This assessment will be based on a methodology described in the Commission staff working document.

 CINEA supports the management of the assessment of the applications on behalf of the European Commission.

 Candidate projects meeting the requirements of the CEF Regulation, its Delegated Regulation and the related Commission staff working document, will be proposed for award of the CB RES status, and therefore the inclusion on the CB RES List.

 The CB RES list is expected to be adopted by the European Commission by July/August 2024 and published in the Official Journal in October 2024.
 It is also expected that the next available call for proposals under CEF Energy for CB RES eligible projects will open contextually with the entry into force of the new CB RES list.

 - Renewable energy directive (EU) 2018/2001 (RED II)